 You must lodge a tax return if any of the following apply to you.
 You:

-You don’t need to lodge a tax return or a non-lodgment advice if both of the following apply:
+You don’t have to lodge a tax return (or a non-lodgment advice) if:

-• All of your income was earned as salary or wages while you were a Working Holiday Maker.
+❌ All your income was earned from salary or wages as a Working Holiday Maker.

-• The total of your taxable income for the income year was less than $45,001 for 2020–21 and later income years.
+❌ Your total taxable income for the income year was less than $45,001.

 Working holiday visa makers (subclasses 417 & 462) are under a specific tax system.
 They are taxed on a progressive tax scale without the benefit of a tax-free threshold (for most of them – see below).